 American Idol fans who followed Season 10 would be hard pressed to forget the face and voice of Casey Abrams.
 The jazz-trained singer and musician brought an entirely different kind of energy to the Idol stage.
 He charmed viewers and the judges with his quirky personality, so much so that he was saved from elimination during the Top 11 results show.

-Since leaving the show, Casey struck a record deal with the Concord Music Group and released his self-titled debut album last month.
-We spoke to Casey exclusively about his experience on Idol, his album, and who he thinks could replace Steven Tyler and Jennifer Lopez as judges.
+Since leaving the show, Casey struck a record deal with the Concord Music Group and released his self-titled debut album.
+We spoke to Casey exclusively about his experience on Idol after his album release, his music career, and who he thinks would make a great American Idol judge.
 (Hint: His nickname is Ginger Bear.)

 Wetpaint Entertainment: You’re not like the typical American Idol contestant.
 Why did you try out for the show?